VagueParade/mustard-themes/README.md

 # mustard-themes

+CURRENT UPDATE: 01-05-24
+- Themes updated as off this date.
+- A couple of fixes TO BE MADE to some themes with the old hard pixel font.

 Hello all!
 I'm creating this repository to collate all of the themes available for muOS.
 This is a personal collection and currently